 Furthermore, even if they are unchallenged, our patents and patent applications may not adequately protect our intellectual property, provide exclusivity for our products and technologies or prevent others from designing around our claims.
 Others may independently develop similar or alternative products and technologies or duplicate any of our products and technologies.
 These products and technologies may not be covered by claims of issued patents owned by our company.
 Any of these outcomes could impair our ability to prevent competition from third parties, which may have an adverse impact on our business.
-In addition, competitors could purchase our products and attempt to replicate some or all of the competitive advantages we derive from our development efforts, willfully infringe our intellectual property rights, design around our protected technologies not adequately protect our market position against competitors' products and methods, our competitive position could be adversely affected, as could our business.
+In addition, competitors could purchase our products and attempt to replicate some or all of the competitive advantages we derive from our development efforts, willfully infringe our intellectual property rights, design around our protected technology or develop their own competitive technologies that fall outside of the protections provided by our intellectual property rights.
+If our intellectual property, including licensed intellectual property, does not adequately protect our market position against competitors' products and methods, our competitive position could be adversely affected, as could our business.